 Further guidance on these requirements is in the Drug and Alcohol: Requirements for Rail Transport Operators fact sheet and available on the Notifiable Occurrences webpage (which includes examples of prescribed incidents).

-All drug and alcohol testing carried out by RTOs in NSW must be conducted by an authorised person appointed under the Rail Safety National Law who holds an identity card issued by ONRSR.
+Drug and alcohol testing under the RSNL carried out by operators in NSW must be conducted by an authorised person appointed under the RSNL.
+Authorised persons must hold an identity card issued by either ONRSR, or an RTO or third party service provider that has been issued with a sub-delegation by ONRSR.

 Other drug and alcohol management requirements applying specifically to rail operations in NSW include:

 Further guidance on these requirements is in the Drug and Alcohol: Requirements for Rail Transport Operators (NSW Only) fact sheet and the Drug and Alcohol: Changes to the NSW D&A Testing Identity Card issuing process fact sheet.